 Four-year-old Myla has been diagnosed with severe aplastic anaemia

 Bubbly four-year-old Myla from Sheffield is a big fan of Sheffield Wednesday and loves swimming, gymnastics, and ballet.
 Her biggest dream is to dance with her ballet school at Disneyland Paris.
-There’s a major barrier to Myla’s dream though.
+There was a major barrier to Myla’s dream though.

 In December 2017, Myla and her family’s lives were rocked following a life-changing discovery.
 Danielle, Myla’s mum, had noticed some bruising to Myla’s body.
 After a trip to the hospital little Myla was diagnosed with severe aplastic anaemia.

-Sadly, since her diagnosis Myla has been unable to do the things she loves, as she has a very weak immune system.
-Myla’s family has been told her best chance of living a longer and healthy life is a bone marrow transplant from a matching blood stem cell donor.
+The diagnosis meant Myla was unable to do the things she loves, as she had a very weak immune system.
+Myla’s family was told her best chance of living a longer and healthy life is a bone marrow transplant from a matching blood stem cell donor.
+To help find a donor for Myla and others in her situation, her parents launched the #MylasFight campaign.

 To keep up to date with the latest from Myla and her family, visit and 'Like' Myla's Facebook page.